Jewish history: Jews and the Crusades (1099–1260)

-The Mamluk period (1260–1517)
+Mamluk period (1260–1517)

 Nahmanides is recorded as settling in the Old City of Jerusalem in 1267.
 He moved to Acre, where he was active in spreading Jewish learning, which was at that time neglected in the Holy Land.
 He gathered a circle of pupils around him, and people came in crowds, even from the district of the Euphrates, to hear him.
 Karaites were said to have attended his lectures, among them Aaron ben Joseph the Elder.
 He later became one of the greatest Karaite authorities.
 Shortly after Nahmanides' arrival in Jerusalem, he addressed a letter to his son Nahman, in which he described the desolation of the Holy City.
 At the time, it had only two Jewish inhabitants—two brothers, dyers by trade.
 In a later letter from Acre, Nahmanides counsels his son to cultivate humility, which he considers to be the first of virtues.
 In another, addressed to his second son, who occupied an official position at the Castilian court, Nahmanides recommends the recitation of the daily prayers and warns above all against immorality.
 Nahmanides died after reaching seventy-six, and his remains were interred at Haifa, by the grave of Yechiel of Paris.

 Yechiel had emigrated to Acre in 1260, along with his son and a large group of followers.
 There he established the Talmudic academy Midrash haGadol d'Paris.
 He is believed to have died there between 1265 and 1268.
 In 1488 Obadiah ben Abraham, commentator on the Mishnah, arrived in Jerusalem; this marked a new period of return for the Jewish community in the land.